ConsumerDataStandardsAustralia/mock-data-holder-nodejs/ReadMe.md

 This will create a NodeJS data server `dsb-test-data-server` interrogating a MongoDB which is initialised with generated data.

-The `dsb-data-loader` will run when the containers are generated and populated with the data in `load-test-data/input/HOLDER_ID` folder.
+The `dsb-data-loader` program will run once when the containers are generated, and populated a MongoDB with the data from `load-test-data/input/HOLDER_ID` folder.
-The data in `input` the folder was generated withe DSB [testdata-cli](https://github.com/ConsumerDataStandardsAustralia/testdata-cli).
+The data in this the folder was generated withe DSB [testdata-cli](https://github.com/ConsumerDataStandardsAustralia/testdata-cli).

+The resulting database (DSB), will have a `plans` collection, and a `customers` collection

-The holder generated has multiple customers with a complete set of energy data.
+The holder data generated has multiple customers with a complete set of energy data.
 The `load-test-data/output` contains the necessary ids for plans, customers, accounts, and service points.

 ```